theryan722/RunThruIt/README.md

 #Download
 Visit the [releases](https://github.com/theryan722/RunThruIt/releases) page to download the binary.

+#Future Plans
+In the future I plan on adding the ability to extract information from GPS watches, fitbits, etc. as well as a scheduling and meetup feature.

 #Website
 [RunThruIt.net](http://runthruit.net)
 If for some reason that link does not work, you can try [RyanODay.com/RunThruIt](http://ryanoday.com/runthruit)